Sreyas357/WiDs-Project-2024/Week4/Readme.md

 So please go through the paper to get a clear idea to start off the project

-## Duration
+## Duration & Remarks

 After the read, please start the Project !!

+We will provide the final format of the files to be submitted within 2 days, specifying the contents required for each file.

-This will be for this final 3 weeks
+You will be doing this for 2 weeks (the final 2 weeks).